Sorting through submission documents can feel endless. Files arrive by email in random formats, with missing details, and nothing is consistent.

 Insurance carriers, brokers, and finance teams often struggle with thousands of emails every week.
 Each message comes with attachments in different formats, from forms to scanned reports.

-The platform receives, classifies, and parses documents automatically, no matter the format.
+This document automation platform receives, classifies, and parses documents automatically, no matter the format.
 Key data is extracted, validated, and enriched, then synced straight into your CRM or policy system.

 Smarter Document Classification

 Heron uses advanced AI algorithms to turn messy inboxes and large volumes of mail into structured data.
+It also handles both structured and unstructured documents with the same level of speed and clarity.

 Files are automatically sorted, renamed using custom naming templates, and processed so your underwriters and analysts only see the relevant information they need.